 - Provide written advice at each meeting of the South Australian Aboriginal Advisory Council through a standing agenda item.

-- Consult with the Chief Executive, Department of the Premier and Cabinet and the Premier, as the Minister responsible for Aboriginal Affairsand Reconciliation, when public statements are to be made, consistent with agreed protocols.
+- Consult with the Chief Executive, Attorney-General's Department and the Attorney-General, as the Minister responsible for Aboriginal Affairs and Reconciliation, when public statements are to be made, consistent with agreed protocols.

-- Report regularly on their activities to the Premier, as the Minister responsible for Aboriginal Affairs and Reconciliation.
+- Report regularly on their activities to the Attorney-General, as the Minister responsible for Aboriginal Affairs.

 On 3 December 2020, the Commissioner provided a report on the achievements of his office for the period July 2018 to November 2020 to the Parliament of South Australia’s House of Assembly.